Recurse-ML/docs/docs/rml/cli-reference.md

 | `-md`, `--markdown` | Outputs results in markdown format.
 Ideal for LLM or programmatic use.        |

 You can combine these flags to tailor how RML analyzes your changes and how the results are formatted.

+---

+## Configuration

+RML supports project-specific configuration through `.recurseml.yaml` files.
+You can use configuration to define custom rules that enforce coding standards and project conventions.

+For detailed information about configuration options, see the [Config File Overview](/rml/configs/config-file-overview).

+To learn about creating custom rules, see the [Rules documentation](/rml/configs/rules).